Artificial intelligence can find your location in photos, worrying privacy experts

 Stanley worries that companies might soon use AI to track where you've traveled, or that governments might check your photos to see if you've visited a country on a watchlist.
 Stalking and abuse are also obvious threats, he says.
 In the past, Stanley says, people have been able to remove GPS location tagging from photos they post online.
 That may not work anymore.

 The Stanford graduate students are well aware of the risks.
-They've held back from making their full model publicly available, precisely because of these concerns, they say.
+They've written a paper on their technique, which they co-authored along with their professor, Chelsea Finn — but they've held back from making their full model publicly available, precisely because of these concerns, they say.

 But Stanley thinks use of AI for geolocation will become even more powerful going forward.
 He doubts there's much to be done — except to be aware of what's in the background photos you post online.